Public Advocacy

 Taiwan Semiconductor Industry Association (TSIA)

-ASE Inc. is a founding member and board director of TSIA (Taiwan Semiconductor Industry Association), and chairs the EHS packaging and testing committee.
-As amember of the association, ASE participates actively in discussions on sustainability topics and prepares recommendations to government agencies for formulatingpolicies and regulations that affect the semiconductor packaging and testing industry.
-The key initiatives and programs promulgated by TSIA in 2022 are as follows:
+ASE Inc. is a founding member and board director of the TSIA, and chairs the EHS packaging and testing committee.
+As a member of the association, ASE participates actively in discussions on sustainability topics and prepares recommendations to government agencies for formulating policies and regulations that affect the semiconductor packaging and testing industry.
+The key initiatives and programs promulgated by TSIA in 2024 are as follows:

 Responsible Business Alliance (RBA)

-Founded in 2004 by a group of leading electronics companies, the Responsible Business Alliance (RBA) is a nonprofit organization comprised of electronics, retail, autoand toy companies committed to supporting the rights and well-being of workers and communities worldwide affected by the global electronics supply chain.
-RBAmembers commit to and are held accountable to a common Code of Conduct, and utilize a range of RBA training and assessment tools to support the continuedimprovement of the social, environmental, and ethical responsibility of their supply chains.
-RBA regularly engages in dialogue and collaborations with workers,governments, civil society, investors and academia to gather the necessary range of perspectives and expertise to support its members in achieving the RBA mission of aresponsible global electronics supply chain.
-ASE joined the RBA as a member in 2015 and has since administered annual self-assessment questionnaires (SAQs) at itsfacilities worldwide in order to identify labor, environmental and ethical risks.
-In October 2022, RBA announced a partnership with Optera to scale Greenhouse GasManagement for RBA members and suppliers.
-The new capabilities developed with Optera, will support the calculation of RBA members’ scope 1, 2, and 3 emissions, andhelp to advance sustainability efforts, simplify GHG management, and bolster the capabilities of companies.
+Founded in 2004 by a group of leading electronics companies, the Responsible Business Alliance (RBA) is a nonprofit organization comprised of electronics, retail, auto and toy companies committed to supporting the rights and well-being of workers and communities worldwide affected by the global electronics supply chain.
+RBA members commit to and are held accountable to a common Code of Conduct, and utilize a range of RBA training and assessment tools to support the continued improvement of the social, environmental, and ethical responsibility of their supply chains.
+RBA regularly engages in dialogue and collaborations with workers, governments, civil society, investors and academia to gather the necessary range of perspectives and expertise to support its members in achieving the RBA mission of a responsible global electronics supply chain.
+ASE joined the RBA as a member in 2015 and has since administered annual self-assessment questionnaires (SAQs) at its facilities worldwide in order to identify labor, environmental and ethical risks.
+In 2024, the Responsible Minerals Initiative (RMI) of RBA announced the launch of the RMI Investor Network to advance responsible sourcing and further engage institutional investors crucial to the renewable energy transition.

 Taiwan Institute for Sustainable Energy (TAISE)